-The most recent list of providers and suppliers is available on our website at myuhc.com/CommunityPlan.
+The most recent list of providers and suppliers is available on our website at myAARPMedicare.com.

 If you don't have your copy of the Provider Directory, you can request a copy from Customer Service.

 Section 3.3 Pharmacy Directory